Skip to Content

 Head about 30 miles west of Austin when you are ready to visit Krause Springs.
 Here you can enjoy swimming or camping in their beautiful campground.

-Do note that Krause Springs is located on private property, but paying guests are allowed to enjoy the property.
+Do note that Krause Springs is located on private property, but paying guests can enjoy the property.

 The 30 natural springs at Krause Springs and Cypress Creek empty into nearby Lake Travis.